 Limnos

-Many people say that being on Limnos is like going back in time but in the last few years it has become popular as a windsurf and kitesurf destination.
-Here you can see two unique places - the Ammotines desert (one of the few deserts in Europe) and the only roofless church in Greece.
+In the last few years the island has become popular as a windsurf and kitesurf destination.
+Here you can see two unique places - the Ammothines desert (one of the few deserts in Europe) and the only roofless church in Greece.

 Hotels in Limnos